willstepp/writings/aura-dim/notes.md

+Your breaktime is over.
+Return to your station.

 They get so happy.
 And it makes me very sad.
 Because something has been lost.

 The workers on the assembly line are folding some organic matter from a black square into a ball.